kevinmichaelchen/firestore-example/README.md

 So to move a folder, we just need to recursively clone all descendant documents to their new paths, and then delete the old documents pointed to by the old paths.

+### Moving permissions
+If permissions are also subcollections, we'd move those over as well.

 ## Can entities support a string hashtable for metadata?
 Yes.
 Unlike Datastore entities, Firestore documents can have a `map[string]string` field for arbitrary metadata.